OWASP/API-Security/2019/en/src/0x03-introduction.md

 ## Welcome to the OWASP API Security Top 10 - 2019!

-Welcome to the OWASP API Security Top 10 first edition.
+Welcome to the first edition of the OWASP API Security Top 10.
 If you're familiar with the  OWASP Top 10 series, you'll notice the similarities: they are intended for readability and adoption.
-Otherwise, consider visiting the [OWASP API Security Project wiki page][1], before digging deeper into the then most critical API security risks.
+Otherwise, consider visiting the [OWASP API Security Project wiki page][1], before digging deeper into the most critical API security risks.

-APIs play a very important role in modern applications architecture.
-Because creating security awareness and innovation have different paces, it urges to focus on common API security weaknesses.
+APIs play a very important role in modern applications' architecture.
+Since creating security awareness and innovation have different paces, it's important to focus on common API security weaknesses.

-The primary aim of the OWASP API Security Top 10 is to educate those involved in API development and maintenance being them developers, designers, architects, managers, or organizations.
+The primary goal of the OWASP API Security Top 10 is to educate those involved in API development and maintenance, for example, developers, designers, architects, managers, or organizations.

-In the [Methodology and Data][2] section you can read more about how this first edition was created.
+In the [Methodology and Data][2] section, you can read more about how this first edition was created.
 In future versions, we want to involve the security industry, with a public call for data.
 For now, we encourage everyone to contribute with questions, comments and ideas at our [GitHub repository][3] or